Skip to content

 • It’s important to choose a restart method that works best for individual situations, and to avoid using the power button as the primary restart method.

-How do I restart Ubuntu Linux from the system menu?
+How do I restart my Ubuntu system?

 Was this guide helpful?